Loading#

 60000000.0

-Similarly for transversal shear using transversal_shear
+Similarly for transversal shear using transversal_shear, what applies

-in case of uniformly loaded beam.
+to 0.0 in case of uniformly loaded beam.

 >>> uniform.transversal_shear(at_position=4000)